sdawood/payup/README.md

 CSV trasformation is achieved through piping streams together, for example FileReadStream -> CSVReadStream -> * TrasformStream -> CSVWriteStream -> FileWriteStream

 This architecture allows for a wide range of scenarios, for instance:
-* Pipe HTTP Request stream to parse an uploaded CSV file on the fly, without buffering the while file to memory or writing to disk.
+* Pipe HTTP Request stream to parse an uploaded CSV file on the fly, without buffering the whole file to memory or writing to disk.
 * The above setup can be further extended to allow downloading the result throug piping the a WriteStream with HTTP response.
 * The pipes can be rearranged to add extra validation and/ore transformations